functional-web-app/fwa.dev/src/views/content/en/index.md

 - infrastructure is explicitly defined and identically reproducible every time; this results in highly reliable delivery with low total cost of ownership, and faster issue resolution.

-## Why build a Functional Web App?
+## Why build with a Functional Web Architecture?

-The Functional Web App approach offers unique characteristics that may be desirable for evolving your existing application or building your next:
+Build a Functional Web Architecture because:

-- FWAs combine the power and flexibility of dynamic, full-stack web applications with the ease and simplicity of scaling a static website.
+- they combine the power and flexibility of dynamic, full-stack web applications with the ease and simplicity of scaling a static website.
-- FWA code runs in isolation, ensuring unrelated code is never run in the same process, thereby reducing bug surface area and potential security issues.
+- code runs in isolation, ensuring unrelated code is never run in the same process, thereby reducing bug surface area and potential security issues.
-- FWAs are easier to develop, maintain, debug, and deliver than traditional dynamic full-stack web applications, giving them a significantly lower overall total cost of ownership.
+- they are easier to develop, maintain, debug, and deliver than traditional dynamic full-stack web applications, giving them a significantly lower overall total cost of ownership.
-- FWAs can run locally and offline without complicated developer environments, improving velocity and reducing time to bug resolution.
+- can run locally and offline without complicated developer environments, improving velocity and reducing time to bug resolution.
-- FWAs do not require any specific domain expertise or specialization to build or manage.
+- they do not require any specific domain expertise or specialization to build or manage.
 Anyone with a basic understanding of web development is capable of creating a fully-realized FWA.

-## Functional Web App goals
+## Functional Web Architecture goals

-When building a Functional Web App, it can be helpful to consider a goal state.
+When building a Functional Web Architecture, it can be helpful to consider a goal state.
 The following are key objectives for FWA developers:

 - Author and maintain only unique business logic as pure cloud functions.
 - Persistence, eventing, and other full-stack or backend affordances should be first-class managed services.